Jordan9675/MyDramaScraper/README.md

 `pip install -r requirements.txt`

-Then, navigate through the the scrapy project located in the root directory and from there, you can very simply run the Scrapy spider by running :
+Then, navigate through the the scrapy project called dramascraper which is located in the root directory and from there, you can very simply run the spider by running :

 `scrapy crawl dramascraper`